Strandebarm Municipality: General information

 The parish of Strandebarm was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1863, most (but not all) of Strandebarm located on the eastern shore of the Hardangerfjorden (population: 1,663) was separated from Strandebarm to constitute the new municipality of Jondal.
-This left Strandebarm with 2,200 residents.
-Then on 1 January 1902, the southern district (population: 848) was separated to become the new municipality of Varaldsøy, leaving Strandebarm with a population of 1,661.
+On 1 January 1863, Strandebarm Municipality was divided into two: most of the land located on the eastern shore of the Hardangerfjorden, except for Kysnesstranda, (population: 1,663) became the new Jondal Municipality and the remaining parts (population: 2,200) continued as a smaller Strandebarm Municipality.

+Then on 1 January 1902, Strandebarm Municipality was divided into two municipalities: the southern district (population: 848) became the new Varaldsøy Municipality and the rest of the municipality (population: 1,661) continued as a smaller Strandebarm Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, Strandebarm municipality ceased to exist.
+On 1 January 1965, Strandebarm Municipality ceased to exist.
 The district of Kysnesstranda (population: 100) on the east side of the fjord was incorporated into Jondal Municipality.
 The rest of Strandebarm (population: 1,545) was incorporated into Kvam Municipality to the north.

 Name

 The municipality (originally the parish) is named after the local Strandebarmsbukta bay (Strandarbarmr).
 The first element is the genitive case of strǫnd which means "beach" or "shore".
 The last element is barmr which means "rim", here referring to the area along the bay.